JeepGuy/VIM/cut_copy_paste_registers.md

     - "0 holds the last yanked text (y)
     - "1 holds the delete (d) or changed (c) text
-    * Note: with each succesive delete or change Vim shifts the text from register 1 into register 2 until 9 and then falls out of the register.
+    * Note: with each succesive delete or change Vim shifts the text from register 1 into register 2 until 9 and then the text falls out of the register.

 ### To view register contents: